Skip to main content

 4. Development

-After prototyping, you need to build an MVP (but with speed).
+After prototyping, you need to move through the MVP development process (but with speed).

 Here’s what you need to do,